caudena/reth-bsc/MINING.md

 - Comprehensive testing
 - Production hardening

-This implementation provides the foundation for PoA mining in reth-bsc.
+This implementation provides the foundation for PoSA mining in reth-bsc.
 The modular design allows for gradual enhancement of each component while maintaining compatibility with the existing codebase.